Declaration of Principles, London 1983

 – Specialist Groups

 – Secretary General

 – Political Auditor

-- 2(a) The Party Leaders Conference, consisting of the chairmen or leaders of the Member Parties shall take place at least once every three years.
+- 2(a) The IDU Summit, consisting of the Member Parties chairman or leader shall take place at least once every three years.

 (b) The Conference will determine the broad range of activities of the IDU, together with any formal business provided herein.